ropensci/tidyqpcr/paper.md

 * Best-practice compliant: tidyqpcr encourages standardised, reliable experimental design by prioritising MIQE-compliant best practices.

 tidyqpcr can be used to analyse qPCR data from any nucleic acid source - DNA for qPCR or ChIP-qPCR, RNA for RT-qPCR.
-Currently tidyqpcr has functions that support relative quantification, but not yet absolute quantification.
+Currently tidyqpcr has functions that explicitly support relative quantification by the $\Delta Cq$ method, but not yet absolute quantification.

 tidyqpcr's current features allow users to:

 * use a single data type for analysis as every object is a tibble / data frame.
 * lay out and display 96/384-well plates for easy experimental setup (`label_plate_rowcol`, `create_blank_plate`, ...).
+* consistently describe samples and target amplicons with reserved variable names (`sample_id`, `target_id`).
 * flexibly assign metadata to samples for visualisation with [ggplot2](https://ggplot2.tidyverse.org/) (see vignettes).
 * read in quantification cycle (Cq) and raw data from Roche LightCycler machines with single-channel fluorescence (`read_lightcycler_1colour_cq`, `read_lightcycler_1colour_raw`).
 * calibrate primer sets including estimating efficiencies and visualization of curves (`calculate_efficiency`).